 Studies in Athens.
 Students of Near Eastern archaeology are advised to attend a center of archaeological research in their

 area of concentration.
 Museums in Europe and the Near East should

 be visited in the course of the year(s) spent abroad.
 Participation

 in excavations under the auspices of Bryn Mawr College or other

 schools is arranged when possible.

-Depending upon individual study programs, the preliminary examinations are normally taken at the end of the third or in the course of the fourth year of graduate study.
+The preliminary examinations are normally taken by the end of the third year of graduate study.